THE ADMISSIONS PROCESS

-This WINDOW is open to ALL K-12 students from ALL SCHOOL DISTRICTS starting NOV 1st - July 31st.
-As a reminder, the Open Enrollment is an APPLICATION.
-Your child may be placed in a random lottery if we more applicants than seats available.
+This WINDOW is open to ALL INQUIRIES for K-12 students from ALL SCHOOL DISTRICTS starting NOV 1st - July 31st.
+As a reminder, the Inquiry form is an APPLICATION for the waiting list.
+Your child may be placed in a random lottery if we have more applicants than seats available.
 Please note that we may not have open seats in all grades.

 This is your opportunity.
 Once the window is closed, it may not reopen until next the 2023-2024 School Year.
 Please continue to visit our website often to look for new opportunities.

 As necessary, NEW Windows will open for children for specific grades in the Allentown School District, or other Districts.
 Allentown students will be selected first according to the number of openings available.

 Lincoln’s Admissions Process, State Law and the Lottery:

 We follow the Pennsylvania Charter School law; if more students apply for seats that are available, all Charter Schools are required to use a random lottery system to select new incoming students.
 Lincoln uses a random software digital online program to make the selections.
 Once a child’s name is selected in the lottery, the parent will be notified.